Creator Deal HQ

 For agencies

-Once the first creator on your roster ships, the rest of your roster sees the model work.
-The 5% stops being a single position and starts being a portfolio — a partnership line of business that compounds quietly alongside the work you already do.
+Once the first creator on your roster ships, the rest see the model work.
+The 5% stops being a single position and starts being a portfolio of equity in creator-led brands, paying out quarterly on top of every fee, commission, and retainer the creator already pays you.
+Additive, not a substitute.

 Agency-introduced